sparkflows/sparkflows-docs/docs/user-guide/variables/global_or_group-variable.rst

       :width: 65%

 #.
 In the dialog box, add parameters by key, value  and description and click on **save** button :
-   For Key alphanumeric value can be added including '_'

    .. figure:: ../../_assets/user-guide/variables/Add_Variable.png
       :alt: variables_userguide
       :width: 65%

-Step 2:Creating Variables at Group evel in Sparkflows
+Step 2:Creating Variables at Group level in Sparkflows
 --------------------------
 #.
 Click the **Add Variable** button located at the top right corner of the page.
 From the dropdown that appears, select the **Add Variable for Group** option.